1951 FENDER NOCASTER

 Furthermore, this Telecaster was not “purchased”; it was a gift from Fender to honor Carl F. Senior’s achievements.
 In other words, it is a special instrument imbued with respect and history, distinct from those that circulated on the market.

 Even after more than half a century, it is as if the guitar itself is passing down the legacy of the golden age of country and western music.
-It is no exaggeration to say that this Telecaster is not merely an instrument, but a living part of American music history.
+It is no exaggeration to say that this Telecaster is not merely an instrument, but a part of American music history itself.

-A book that captures the country music scene of that era
+A book that captures the country music scene of the time

-Published in 2018, *Rhinestones and Twanging Tones: The Look and Sound of Country Music* explores how American country music has been adorned with flashy costumes and ornate instruments.Featuring a wealth of photographs, the book showcases custom guitars owned by famous country singers and costumes by Nudie, renowned for his “rodeo-style” designs, all collected by Mac Yasuda, who grew up in Japan and became captivated by country music.
+Published in 2018, *Rhinestones and Twanging Tones: The Look and Sound of Country Music* explores how American country music has been adorned with flashy costumes and ornate instruments.It features a wealth of photographs showcasing custom guitars owned by famous country singers and costumes by Nudie, famous for his “rodeo-style” designs, all collected by Mac Yasuda, who grew up in Japan and was captivated by country music.

 *Karl Farr’s 1951 Fender Broadcaster “Nocaster” guitar.
 This guitar was a personal gift from Leo Fender to Farr.
 The serial number is 0757, and it was made during a brief period in mid-1951 when no model name appeared on the headstock.